moccbc/CTextEditor/README.md

 Open terminal and run `xcode-select --install` and click install.
 This will install a C compiler with make.

 ### Linux
-Run `sudo apt-get install gcc make` in the terminal to install the c compiler and the make program.
+Run `sudo apt-get install gcc make` in the terminal to install the C compiler and the make program.

 ## Installation
 Open up BASH in Windows or Linux, terminal on MacOS and run the following commands.